Chen Jui-chin

 According to the police investigation, two women remain missing: Huang Xin-cheng, a colleague of Chen and close friend of his second wife, Wang Shu-ying, who disappeared after going to the bank to withdraw $600,000 NT.
 The other was Zheng Wengqiuxiang, another colleague of Chen's from the Minxiong Oil Depot.
 One night, Chen and Zheng went out for some siu yeh, after which Zheng mysteriously vanished.
-Chen later claimed that both men were probably abducted by a man surnamed He, which the prosecutor doubted was true.
+Chen later claimed that both women were probably abducted by a man surnamed He, which the prosecutor doubted was true.

-On April 19, 2013, Chen Jui-chin was executed in Taichung Prison (now located in the Taichung Detention Center).
+On 19 April 2013, Chen Jui-chin was executed in Taichung Prison (now located in the Taichung Detention Center).